Pro Guide to Ingeniously Shooting Down Drones

 Drone Speed and Flight Patterns

 The speed of drones varies greatly depending on their design and purpose.
-Racing drones can reach up to 100 mph, while consumer drones usually cruise at a speed of 35-50 mph.
+Racing drones can reach up to 100 mph, while consumer drones usually cruise at a speed of 35–50 mph.
 Drone flight patterns are largely determined by the controller inputs and/or the programmed flight plans.
 They are capable of linear, zigzag, circular, and even erratic flight patterns.
-Understanding these flight patterns — and their potential predictability — is vital when it comes to devising strategies to neutralize drones.
+Understanding these flight patterns—and their potential predictability—is vital when it comes to devising strategies to neutralize drones.

 An image of a drone hovering in the sky, showcasing its technology and capabilities.

 In the United States, under federal law, you cannot shoot down any aircraft, which by definition also includes civilian drones.
 Functioning under the Federal Aviation Administration (FAA), drones are protected by federal law from forceful interference or disruption.
-Title 18, Section 32 of the United States Code deems the act of damaging, destroying, disabling, or interfering with any aircraft in the National Airspace System is a serious crime that could lead to penalties or imprisonment.
+Title 18, Section 32 of the United States Code deems the act of damaging, destroying, disabling, or interfering with any aircraft in the National Airspace System a serious crime that could lead to penalties or imprisonment.

 The Importance of Respecting Property Rights